 5.1.
-Phase 1: Scene Return to Contents
+Phase 1: Scene

 As a general principle, the scene should be treated as a crime scene and all human remains, exhibits and property left in situ until the arrival of Crime Scene Examiners and DVI Specialist Teams, in accordance with jurisdictional policies and procedures.